paulito-bandito/Environmental-Monitoring-System/README.md

 C++ also has a library called “Open Layers” which might be worth a look.

 Java has another library which is slated to be complete in the future, but after the way that Java Media Framwork went, I don't have much faith.
 It's name is Freedom for Media in Java (FMJ).
-It simplifies the

 ### 6.4.7 “1 Wire” Framework is Limited ###